Tina-YingWang-AU/User-Auth-System-Python/README.md

 - **State Persistence:** Full File I/O integration ensures all user data and lock statuses are preserved between system restarts.

 ## 📂 System Structure
-- `main.py`: The core engine containing the multi-layered authentication logic.
+- `GelosLoginApplication.py`: The main application (entry point).
+Provides the menu-driven interface and controls the authentication workflow.
+- `GelosLibraries.py`: UDF library containing the core modules/functions:
+  - `Registration`
+  - `userLogin`
+  - `viewAccounts`
 - `accounts.txt`: The primary database for active user credentials.
 - `lockUserList.txt`: The security registry for restricted/locked users.

 ## 💻 How It Works (Logic Flow)
 1. **Check Lock Status:** System verifies if the user is in the lockout registry.